-The beach was still as beautiful as it always was but crime, a drug culture and homelessness kept tourists away form the area.
+The beach was still as beautiful as it always was, but crime, drug culture, and homelessness kept tourists away from the area.
 Property values were low and stagnant.

 Today the area is perhaps one of the top trendiest destinations on earth.